 Guided by all these requirements, as well as by their extensive experience, the specialists involved in the development process make their estimate of the effort necessary to deliver the project results.
 The cost of the project is then calculated.

 The designer, the development lead, and, of course, the project manager unite their efforts in the estimation process, consulting each other and giving advice if necessary.
 The specialists then decide how to build this or that feature in the best way.

->

-> At this step, we also look at how complex your Drupal project is, your preferences for project schedule in order decide how many developers and other experts are needed and what their skills should be.
+At this step, we also look at how complex your Drupal project is, your preferences for project schedule, in order to decide how many web developers and other experts are needed and what their skills should be.
 We can then offer you the team that suits your project best.
-We always adjust to your needs so just tell us about them!
+We always adjust to your needs, so just tell us about them!

->

-> SOW (Statement of Work)
+SOW (Statement of Work)

 Another important step is making a Statement of work.
 It provides a comprehensive description of all your project and includes the team, the timeline, the budget, development approach.
 Our suggestions and assumptions for the project.
 This will keep you and us on the same page and get a clear understanding of what will be done, along with when and how.
 The statement of work can be treated as a project contract.

 We can offer you a great solution to fit any budget.
 We just need to know how much you expect to spend.
 If your plans for your future website exceed your budget, we can advise you to split your project into phases and start with the most necessary features (a so-called ‘Minimum viable product’).
 Other extra features can be implemented during later phases.